katylouise/whats_for_lunch/README.md

 # What's For Lunch

 A single page Angular application which allows users to find options for lunch.
 A user enters their chosen lunch and the page will show the name, vendor, image and cost of the lunch.
+The page will show the number of results returned for that food item.

 ## Getting Started